Keywords: Huntington's Disease (HD) , Chorea , SD-809 , First-HD , Movement Disorder

 Sub Specialties: Movement Disorders, Chorea, Huntington Disease

-This is a randomized, double blind, placebo controlled parallel group study in which subjects with chorea associated with HD who have never been exposed to tetrabenazine will be invited to participate.
+This is a randomized, double blind, placebo controlled parallel group study in which subjects with chorea associated with HD will be invited to participate.
 Subjects will undergo an independent evaluation by a qualified healthcare provider to determine their capacity to provide informed consent.
-Subjects who qualify for the study will be randomized to receive either SD-809 ER or placebo in a 1:1 (SD-809 ER to placebo) ratio.
+Subjects who qualify for the study will be randomized to receive either SD-809 ER or placebo in a 1:1 (SD-809 ER to placebo) ratio and the randomization will be stratified by prior exposure to tetrabenazine (previously exposed versus not previously exposed to tetrabenazine).
 Subjects will be titrated to an optimal dose level of study drug, followed by maintenance therapy at that dose.
 The overall treatment period will be 12 weeks in duration.
 The titration period will last 8 weeks, the maintenance period will be 4 weeks, followed by a washout period of 1 week.
 To provide a systematic examination for independent rating of chorea, a limited motor examination will be video recorded using a standard protocol at Screening, Baseline and at Weeks 9 and 12.

 Approximately 90 subjects will be randomized (1:1) into the study, with approximately 45 subjects receiving SD-809 ER and 45 subjects receiving placebo.
 The study will be conducted at approximately 30 centers in the U.S. and Canada.
 The study is divided into a screening period, a titration period, a maintenance period and a post-treatment safety follow up period.
 For subjects who complete the study, overall study participation will be up to 20 weeks.

 The objectives of this study are: